ZcashFoundation/zecwallet/README.md

 Please read the [troubleshooting guide](https://github.com/ZcashFoundation/zec-qt-wallet/wiki/Troubleshooting-&-FAQ) for common problems and solutions.
 For support or other questions, tweet at [@zecwallet](https://twitter.com/zecqtwallet) or [file an issue](https://github.com/ZcashFoundation/zec-qt-wallet/issues).

-_PS: ZecWallet is NOT an official wallet, and is not affiliated with the Zerocoin Electric Coin Company in any way._
+_PS: ZecWallet is NOT an official wallet, and is not affiliated with the Electric Coin Company in any way._